 Data on Stress in College Students

 Stress is a major problem for college students throughout the United States.
-Stress leads to many issues with emotional and physical health and can be brought on by a number of causes.
-One of the most frightening consequences of college student stress is suicide resulting from depression.
+Stress can lead to many issues with emotional and physical health and can be brought on by a number of causes.
+One of the most frightening consequences of college student stress is suicide.

 General Facts and Trends

-- Associated Press and mtvU conducted a survey in 2008 on college student stress at many colleges throughout the United States.
-The survey found that four out of ten college students report they feel stressed often.
+- Edison Media Research conducted a survey in 2008 on college student stress at many schools throughout the United States.
+The survey found that four out of 10 college students report they feel stressed often.
 One out of five say they feel stressed most of the time.
-One out of four students report experiencing daily stress and one in ten report thoughts of suicide.
+One out of four students report experiencing daily stress and 9 percent report thoughts of suicide.

-- The American Freshman National Norms report from the Fall 2010 was revealing in terms of trends in college student attitudes, health, and stressors.
-Looking at the trends in the last two and a half decades, students' perception of their own mental health has been on a steady decline.
-In 2010, males and females' perception of their own emotional health hit the lowest marks in twenty five years, decreasing approximately 13% for both males and females from 2009 to 2010.
+- The American Freshman National Norms at UCLA report that Fall 2010 was revealing in terms of trends in college student attitudes, health, and stressors.
+Looking at the trends in the last 25 years, students' perception about their own mental health has been on a steady decline.
+In 2010, males' and females' perception about their own emotional health hit the lowest marks in 25 years, decreasing approximately by 13 percent from 2009 to 2010.

-- In the mtvU Associated Press survey for 2009, more than half of students (60%) reported that severe stress interfered with their ability to complete their schoolwork more often than once, and that this statistic reflects an increase from 2008.
+- In the mtvU Associated Press survey for 2009, more than half of students (60 percent) reported that severe stress interfered with their ability to complete their schoolwork more often than once.
+This statistic reflects an increase from 2008.

-- The Spring 2013 edition of the National College Health Assessment, where the average age of those survey was 21 years, reported that almost half (46.3%) of all undergraduate students surveyed felt trauma or overwhelmed in regard to their academic responsibilities.
-Almost half of students surveyed reported they have more than average or extreme stress.
+- The Spring 2013 edition of the National College Health Assessment, where the average age of those surveyed was 21 years, reported that almost half (46.3 percent) of all undergraduate students felt overwhelmed regarding their academic responsibilities.
+Almost half of students surveyed reported that they have more than average or extreme stress.

 Symptoms of Stress

-- The National Institute of Mental Health cited that almost one third (30%) of college students experience profound depression that interfered with daily activities.
+- The National Institute of Mental Health cited that almost one third (30 percent) of college students experienced profound depression that interfered with their daily activities.
 Moreover, students can confuse stress with the signs of depression.

 Stress and Mental Health

-- The stressful college environment often compounds student mental health issues.
-The National Alliance on Mental Illness's survey, College Students Speak: A Survey Report On Mental Health, revealed that almost two-thirds (64%) of the students who drop out of college do so for mental health reasons.
-For many students, this represents a loss of scholarship funding, which is a loss of opportunity.
+- The stressful college environment can often compound or exacerbate pre-existing mental health issues.
+The National Alliance on Mental Illness's survey, College Students Speak: A Survey Report On Mental Health, revealed that almost two-thirds (64 percent) of the students who drop out of college do so for mental health reasons.

-- Depression, anxiety disorders, and suicidal thoughts are interrelated.
-Stress is thought to be a precursor to anxiety and depression disorders.
-Depression increases while students attend college.
-Suicidal thoughts are most often associated with depression.
-Ninety-five percent of suicides committed in colleges were related to anxiety and depression disorders.
+- Depression, anxiety disorders, and suicidal thoughts can be interrelated.
+High levels of stress can be a precursor to anxiety and depressive disorders.
+Of the suicides committed in college, 95 percent were related to anxiety and depression disorders.

-- In 2005, the National College Health Assessment (NCHA) surveyed 17,000 college students.
-Fifteen percent of the female students and 12% of male students reported they have felt so depressed it was difficult to function three to eight times in the past 12 months.
-Eleven percent of female students and 9% of male students reported that they seriously considered suicide.
+- In 2005, the National College Health Assessment (NCHA) surveyed around 50,000 college students.
+Fifteen percent of the female students and 12 percent of male students reported they have felt so depressed that it was difficult to function over the past school year.
+Eleven percent of female students and 9 percent of male students reported that they seriously considered suicide.

 - The second leading cause of death among college students is suicide.